HickSouldrow/HickSouldrow/README.md

 - 🎓 Student of **System Development** at [ETEC da Zona Leste](https://www.etec.sp.gov.br/).
 - 🌐 Passionate about programming and technology, with a special love for **web development**.
 - 🇬🇧 Constantly improving my English skills.
-- 🔍 Exploring new tools, frameworks, and technologies every day.
+- 🔍 Exploring new tools, frameworks, and technologies.
 </div>

 ---